 Identity for U.S. Latinos is multifaceted and multidimensional.

-For instance, many Latinos tie their identity to their countries of origin or their ancestors’ countries of origin: Cuba, Peru, the Dominican Republic or Mexico.
+Many Latinos tie their identity to their countries of origin or their ancestors’ countries of origin: Cuba, Peru, the Dominican Republic, Mexico, Ecuador.
 Around one-quarter of all Latinos living in the United States self-identify as Afro-Latino.

 The American state with the largest Latino population in the country is California, with 15 million, followed by Texas and Florida.
 Latinos even surpassed whites in California, as the largest ethnic group.
 They are also the youngest ethnic and racial group in the U.S., with around 17.9 million or about a third of them under 18.
 It is estimated that around 60 percent of Latinos are millennials or younger.

 One of the most vital issues faced by them is assimilation.

 Many Latinos are associating themselves with the white culture or black culture in America.
 One of the most obvious criteria for assimilation is being native language proficient.
 It seems that everyone will have trouble talking to their grandparents within a short period of time.
 Today, young Latinos are more proficient in English than the previous generations used to be.
 Maybe this is in part because of the Stereotypes of Latinos in America.